 In the final year of your PhD, we expect you to focus on finishing your research project and writing up your thesis.
-We expect you to submit your thesis by the end of September 2024.
+We expect you to submit your thesis by the end of September 2025, adjusted accordingly if you do a part-time PhD or have a deferred start date.